 Today, DPP uses the IBM PowerVM virtualization solution to run 50 logical partitions (LPARs) across four IBM Power Systems servers.
 20 LPARs support the new SAP HANA databases, running on the SUSE Linux Enterprise platform.
 The remaining LPARs support the SAP applications themselves, running on the IBM AIX operating system.

-Specifically optimized to support SAP software, SUSE Linux Enterprise Server for SAP Applications includes the SUSE Linux Enterprise High Availability Extension as standard, as well as integrated priority support.
+Specifically optimized to support SAP software, SLES for SAP Applications includes the SUSE Linux Enterprise High Availability Extension as standard, as well as integrated priority support.

 “We have been very impressed with the stability of the SUSE solution so far—it just runs,” says Jiri Krizek.

-With its new SAP HANA landscape running on SUSE Linux Enterprise Server for SAP Applications, DPP benefits from high availability, optimal performance, and easy management for several key workloads.
+With its new SAP HANA landscape running on SLES for SAP Applications, DPP benefits from high availability, optimal performance, and easy management for several key workloads.

 For instance, the company recently developed a brand-new ticketing application on SAP HANA.
 By taking advantage of the built-in clustering technology, part of the SUSE Linux Enterprise High Availability Extension, DPP can ensure round-the-clock availability for the ticketing application, enabling customers to buy metro, tram, and bus tickets 24/7.